-	- a modern international campus
+- A modern international campus

-- situated in the middle of the most dynamic and fastest growing business district in Europe
+- Situated in the middle of the most dynamic and fastest growing business district in Europe

-- well connected to public transport
+- Well connected to public transport

-- a 15 minute tram or bike ride away from the historic city centre
+- A 15 minute tram or bike ride away from the historic city centre

-- an 8 minute train journey away from Amsterdam Schiphol Airport
+- An 8 minute train journey away from Amsterdam Schiphol Airport

-- rich in possibilities for grocery, drink, and food options
+- Rich in possibilities for grocery, drink, and food options

 Sustainable CampusVU Amsterdam has a clear vision for a sustainable future.
 We value the stewardship of our planet and the responsible planning and management of resources which leads to a sustainable future.
 Environmental sustainability is not only a priority for teaching and research programmes at VU Amsterdam, but is also a major consideration for construction and building projects.
-VU Amsterdam offers several Bachelor and Master degree programmes in the field of Sustainability & Energy, collectively known as Science for Sustainability.
+VU Amsterdam offers several Bachelor's and Master's degree programmes in the field of Sustainability & Energy, collectively known as Science for Sustainability.
 Flexibility, sustainability, and cost-consciousness are important factors in the development of the VU Amsterdam Campus.
 New sustainable buildings are created according to BREEAM standards, the most trusted sustainability assessment method.
 Old buildings are refurbished to meet current sustainability standards as much as possible.